-Jamie has produced nearly 100 peer-reviewed papers, published reports, books, book chapters and conference papers in the areas of cognitive behavioural therapy, EMDR, clinical hypnosis and the psychological effects of military operations, including post-traumatic stress disorders and he has further edited books and book chapters in preparation.
+Jamie has produced over 50 peer-reviewed papers, published reports, books, book chapters and conference papers in the areas of cognitive behavioural therapy, EMDR, clinical hypnosis and the psychological effects of military operations, including post-traumatic stress disorders and he has further edited books and book chapters in preparation.
 He is a reviewer for several journals, has published several book reviews and has presented on the subjects of his research and academic interests to audiences across the world, including in the USA, Canada, Australia, Russia and Azerbaijan.
 This year he has been invited to be the keynote speaker at a psychology conference in the Philippines.
-He became Clinical Senior Lecturer at the Academic Centre for Defence Mental Health at King’s College London in 1994 and is now Honorary Senior Lecturer in Military Psychology at King’s College London, Honorary Lecturer in Psychology at City University, Visiting Professor of Psychology at the University of Hertfordshire , Visitng Professor at Northumbria University and Honorary Professor of Psychology at Lomonosov Moscow State University, Moscow.
+He became Clinical Senior Lecturer at the Academic Centre for Defence Mental Health at King’s College London in 1994 and is now Visiting Professor of Psychology at the University of Hertfordshire and Visitng Professor at Northumbria University.
 Jamie is also Honorary Joint President of the Cardiff Samaritans, and a Fellow of the Academy of Social Sciences, the British Psychological Society, the Counselling and Psychotherapy Society, the Hypnosis Society and the Royal Society of Medicine.
-He is also Patron of various groups and charities including Helping Handsthe Little Portion, Healing by Compassion and the EMDR UK and Ireland Military and Veterans Special Interest Group.
+He is also Patron of various groups and charities.
+He is currently the Chair of the Child and Family Practice.